lisa-lumos/Snowflake/06-data-loading.md

 CURRENT_TIMESTAMP is evaluated when the load statement is compiled, rather than when the record is inserted into the table.
 ## Snowpipe
 2 mechanisms for detecting the staged files:
-- using cloud messaging
+- using cloud messaging (auto-ingest)
 - calling Snowpipe REST endpoints
 ## Snowpipe Overview
 Cross-cloud support is currently only available to accounts hosted on AWS.
 ## Snowpipe Auto Ingest
-Event notifications received while a pipe is paused are retained for only a limited period of time (14 days).
+Event notifications received while a pipe is paused are retained for 14 days.

 auto_ingest parameter should be set to true.
 ### Automating for Amazon S3